Fresh hope over campaign to bring back passenger trains

 “Don Valley Railway will work with them to help open the line,” he said.

-Ms Cates, who is also a Parish Councillor for Oughtibridge, said the meeting was a step in the right direction as the town desperately needed a reliable public transport.
+Mrs Cates, who is also a Parish Councillor for Oughtibridge, said the meeting was a step in the right direction as the town desperately needed more regular and reliable public transport.

-“One of the big things that I’m passionate about is public transport and I think the more you live in a semi-rural area like this, the more you need a car, but it shouldn’t be like that.
+“One of the big things that I’m passionate about is public transport.
+If you live in a semi-rural area like this, it’s very hard to get by without a car, but it shouldn’t be like that.

-“If you think about all the things that you need to do environmentally is to get the people out of their cars instead.
+“If you think about all the things we need to do environmentally, get the people out of their cars is a top priority.

-“Older people, especially, they normally have hospital appointments in Sheffield or Barnsley and they have to take the whole day for their appointments because the connections don’t work,” she said.
+“Older people often have hospital appointments in Sheffield or Barnsley and they have to take the whole day to travel to and from their appointments because the transport connections just don’t work,” she said.

-She said this has prompted her to arrange a meeting between the campaign group and Mr Jones, given her wide knowledge and vast experience in the field.
+She said this has prompted her to arrange a meeting between the campaign group and Mr Jones, given his wide knowledge and vast experience in the field.

-“He (Mr Jones) was one of the northern MPs for Harrogate so he knows northern railways very well.
-He talked about processes of getting a project like that into plans and we would continue working with him,” she said.
+“He (Mr Jones) is was one of the northern MP for Harrogate - another Yorkshire constituency - so he knows northern railways very well.
+He talked about processes of getting a project like that into rail development plans and we will continue working with him,” she said.

-“There’s already a lot of development here and further down the road in Hillsborough into the city centre that causes phenomenal congestion and the air quality is terrible.
+“There’s a lot of new housing development here yet already, traffic from the North of the city travelling into Hillsborough and on to city centre causing significant congestion and the air quality is terrible.

-“That’s something that Sheffield has to do something about and this would help massively,” she said.
+“That’s something that Sheffield City Council has to do address about and a new passenger railway would help massively,” she said.

 And the residents couldn’t be happier with the renewed talks of reviving the rail line, as it is “long overdue”.